kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/08-deployment/02-clean-up-queries-with-fragments.md

 # Use Fragments to Clean up Queries
 * We have a lot of repeated fields in our queries file
-* We can make our code more DRY and cut down on code repitition by using something called a **code fragment**
+* We can make our code more DRY and cut down on code repetition by using something called a **code fragment**

 `queries/fragment.js`